Sustainable Development Goal (SDG) Target 4.7 reinforces earlier global education goals that are critical to achieving the SDGs as a whole:

 By 2030, ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development

-In many such contexts, textbooks constitute “the first and sometimes the only books that a young person may read [and] in most classrooms they determine what and how teachers teach.”2
+In many such contexts, textbooks constitute “the first and sometimes the only books that a young person may read [and] in most classrooms they determine what and how teachers teach.”1

-Target 4.7 highlights the importance of Global Citizenship Education (GCED) and Education for Sustainable Development (ESD) that can promote lasting, informed and value-based changes in the attitudes, skills and behaviour of young people.
-Effective GCED and ESD therefore demand teaching and learning approaches that foster a range of social and emotional skills, including self-awareness, self-management, social awareness, relationship skills and responsible decision-making.
+Target 4.7 highlights the importance of Global Citizenship Education (GCED) and Education for Sustainable Development (ESD) that can promote lasting, informed, and value-based changes in the attitudes, skills, and behavior of young people.
+Effective GCED and ESD therefore demand teaching and learning approaches that foster a range of social and emotional skills, including self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 Such skills are rarely integrated into existing textbooks and teacher preparation programs.